Monster (manga): Anime

 An English dub of Monster was produced by Salami Studios for Viz Media, which had the North American license to the anime.
 The show aired on Syfy's Ani-Mondays with two episodes back-to-back each Monday night at 11:00 pm EST, beginning 12 October 2009, as well as on its sister network Chiller.
 A DVD box set of the series, containing the first 15 episodes was released 8 December 2009.
 However, due to low sales of the first box set, Viz decided not to continue releasing the remaining episodes on DVD and later dropped the license.
 Monster began airing on Canada's Super Channel on 15 March 2010, and on the Funimation Channel on 3 April 2010 on weekends at 12:30 am.
 The series was also available digitally from several internet retailers.
 Siren Visual licensed the series for Australia in 2013, and released it in five DVD volumes beginning in November 2013.

-Netflix began streaming the series internationally on 1 January 2023, premiering the first 30 episodes; the entire 74 episodes were made available on 1 February of the same year.
+Netflix began streaming the series internationally on 1 January 2023, premiering the first 30 episodes; the entire 74 episodes were made available for the following month.
+In August 2025, Discotek Media announced that it had licensed the series and will release it on Blu-ray in 2026.